 No. Although there are some similarities, VCAP extends into device compliance testing.
 Therefore, ISO certification alone is not an acceptable substitute.

-The CC holder is responsible for providing proof of VCAP certification, by a certification body or NTEP auditor, to NTEP.
+The Certificate of Conformance holder is responsible for providing proof of VCAP certification, by a certification body or NTEP auditor, to NTEP.
 NTEP will not pay any costs associated with accreditation, audits, testing or certification.

 In the eyes of NTEP, the CC holder is responsible for the product, including taking responsibility for assuring that production devices meet type.
 NTEP expects the CC holder to take responsibility for the integrity of the certificate and product (device, instrument, main element, component, etc.).
 NTEP is expecting private label certificate holders to verify with the manufacturer under contract that VCAP requirements are being met.
 It is expected CC holders will have QA procedures in place, including controls over the supplier, purchase and compliance of the product covered under the private label agreement.